carlussery/Chicago_Bike_Sharing_User_Insights/SQL_Analysis.md

 - number of rides 1h or more
 - total number of rides.

 Then, we can export our table as a .csv Side note: I did run into issues calculating the outputs.
-You can see how I resolved these issues by clicking [here]
+You can see how I resolved these issues by clicking [here](fixing_fy19.sql).
  ```sql
 SELECT
 	MIN(SEC_TO_TIME(trip_duration)) AS min_ride_length, MAX(FLOOR(trip_duration/3600)) AS max_ride_length_hrs,